 I found higher table minimums than I would normally see elsewhere on many of the carnival games too.
 The casino was definitely busy, so I’m sure they’re that way because they can get away with it, but it was a bit surprising to me to not find any lower limit options at all during my visit.
 It’s possible I missed it, but I did walk the sections a couple times.

-The Seminole Classic casino is basically right across the street from Hard Rock Hollywood; I didn’t get a chance to check it out during my visit in January, but I’m scheduled to go back and I’ll be making an attempt to visit then.
+The Seminole Classic casino is basically right across the street from Hard Rock Hollywood; I didn’t get a chance to check it out during previous visits, but I’m scheduled to go back and I’ll be making an attempt to visit then.

 Comp dollars are earned pretty regularly; the system is similar to other tribal casinos I’ve played as, as well as the Hard Rock in Atlantic City.
 You don’t have a countdown to tell you when you earn your next comp dollar, but they do accrue somewhat quickly, definitely faster at many chains like Mlife or Caesars Rewards.